Mixed-income housing, either in one building or in a district or neighborhood, offers many social advantages and almost no disadvantages.

-This is true because of better role models and better social networks, which help most of us get jobs.
+This is true because of better role models in terms of building wealth and better social networks, which help most of us get jobs.
 Of course living among some higher income people also might allow some low-income people who are best suited to becoming entrepreneurs to pursue opportunities of that type.

-Here's an odd fact: Many low-income people in their early 20's tend to become middle income and high income folks later in life!
+Pay attention to this odd fact too.
+Many low-income people in their early 20's tend to become middle income and high income folks later in life!

 Who are the people who bring vitality to our streets by adopting new trends sooner than the rest of us, worrying about style and styling, generally acting slightly or mostly outside over-prescribed social roles, and bringing idealism and enthusiasm to many different projects and ventures?
 That would be the young people.

 If you price them out of your market, you've lost a significant source of innovation.
 The mix of ages will enhance the possibility that you can attract some of the creative class to your little corner of the world.